adanvdo/YT-RED-UI/docs/index.md

   Specify the start time of the segment, and the duration.

+- ### Automatic ID3 Tagging
+  When downloading audio, video thumbnails are automatically embedded as cover art, and titles are set to the video title.

 - ### Crop Video
   The "Crop Video" option is available for all video downloads.
 The feature only accepts crop sizes in pixels at this time.

   Enter the number of pixels to crop on each desired side, and then start the download.

+- ### Convert Format
+  Specify a Video or Audio format for the resulting download.
+YT-RED will convert the original media to the format of your choice.

+- ### Download History (Optional)
+  When enabled, YT-RED will locally record each download, including settings.
+Download History can be configured to store download logs for the number of days specified.
+  Recorded downloads can be redownloaded by right-clicking on the associated log and choosing the "re-download" option, or you can run a new download by choosing the "Use URL for New Download" option.
+  Download History can be manually cleared in Settings, with the option to delete all associated download files.

 - ### Quick Downloads
   Quick Download is only available when YT-RED has been minimized to the System Tray.
 Right-click on the YT-RED icon in the tray, and select "Quick Download" to open the Quick Download form.